aosolorzano/city-tasks-spring-boot-oauth2/README.md

   --endpoint-url http://localhost:4566
 ```

-## Running the application using the Native Executable only.
+## Running using the Native Executable.
 Use this option if you want to explore more features such as running your tests in a native image.
 *IMPORTANT:* The GraalVM `native-image` compiler should be installed and configured on your machine.